Zettlr/zettlr-docs/docs/en/first-time-users/exporting-files.md

 Next, you can select where the exported file will end up.
 You can choose between three options:

-1. “Temporary directory”: This will export the file to the temporary directory.
+1. **Temporary directory**: This will export the file to the temporary directory.
 This is great if you don’t want to keep the exported file, and simply want to take a quick look at what it will look like.
-2. “Current directory”: This will export the file into the same folder where the Markdown file is in.
+2. **Current directory**: This will export the file into the same folder where the Markdown file is in.
 So if you want to export “my-file.md,” and decide to export to PDF, it will create a new file “my-file.pdf” in the same folder.
-3. “Select directory”: This will prompt you to pick a folder after you click “Export”
+3. **Select directory**: This will prompt you to pick a folder after you click “Export”

 !!! tip

-	Both the last-used export profile and your directory setting are remembered, so you only have to click "Export" the next time you want to export using the same settings.
+	Both the last-used export profile and your directory setting are remembered, so the next time you want to export a file using the same settings, you only have to click "Export."

 ## Special Export Formats